 30. Treat the kids to a silly but boo-tiful door as they come in on Halloween!

-Take a break from your regular routine and throw in a few of these 30 Halloween activities for the classroom!
+Take a break from your regular routine and throw in a few of these 30 Halloween activities for kids!
 Your children who are counting down the days until they get to go trick-or-treating will be delightfully engaged in learning.